Aiding Syrian Refugees and Vulnerable Groups in Iraq

 In 2018, Peace Winds began receiving funding from the U.S. Department of State: Bureau of Population, Refugees, and Migration (PRM) to upgrade substandard shelters for Syrian refugees who have fled to the Kurdistan Region of Iraq (KRI).
 When they have more durable shelters, refugees say they gain an increased sense of safety and dignity.

 Peace Winds’ shelter upgrade project in the KRI also focuses on making homes and public camp infrastructure safe and accessible for persons with disabilities.
-This includes widening doorways, making showers and latrines more accessible, adding ramps and handrails to public spaces, and covering open drainage channels through walkways.
+This includes widening doorways, making showers and latrines more accessible, adding ramps and handrails, and covering open drainage channels through walkways.

 From 2018-2023, Peace Winds teams completed upgrades to the homes of more than 4,800 Syrian refugee families, and in 2023, we also completed 43 public infrastructure upgrades so that refugees with disabilities can navigate the camps safely.